federicobozzini/unige-advanced-data-management/README.md

   FROM	sales.currencyrate cr
   WHERE	cr.fromcurrencycode = 'USD'
   AND cr.tocurrencycode = 'XXX'
-  AND cr.currencyratedate BETWEEN ('YYY', 'ZZZ')
+  AND cr.currencyratedate BETWEEN 'YYY' AND 'ZZZ'

 q2: a report of the average rate of a currency (XXX) rate against the dollar in a specified time period.